-(This is strictly based on the movie, not the comic.
-This story is also not bashing anyone)
+(This is strictly based on the movie, not the comic.)

-The two friends ate their snacks in peaceful silence, watching as the weather lady talked about the climate.
-Duncan munched on a piece of charkcoal, until his eyes landed upon Isabel's delicate face.
+The two friends ate their snacks in peaceful silence, watching as the anchorman began talking about a recent bank robbery.
+Duncan slowly munched on a piece of charcoal until his eyes landed upon Isabel's delicate face.
 He had suddenly forgotten how to chew.
 He watched as she swallowed her food and reached over to grab her soda from the coffee table.
 Making sure to look away every once in a while, he admired her—he admired how she chewed her food slowly, and how her hair swayed when she reached over to grab her drink.
 She picked up her sandwich in such a gentle way, and she was careful to wipe her mouth after putting the sandwich down.

 Duncan smiled.
-He was pretty lucky to have a Kaiju-crazed fan/friend like her.
+He was fortunate to have a Kaiju-crazed fan/friend like her.
 It wasn't every day that he met someone who took an interest in things like that.

 Of course, she wasn't like any other girl.

-Duncan really liked how perfect rolled out of his mouth as he thought of Jenna.
+Duncan really liked how the word perfect rolled out of his mouth as he thought of Jenna.

 To Duncan, Isabel wasn't perfect; she was better.

 "Uh, Duncan?"
 Isabel asked, repeatedly poking Duncan's shoulder.
 He shook his head, once again, back in reality.

 Duncan smiled again, before shaking his head slowly.
 "Actually, let's watch the marathon.
 It might not be so bad."

-To all Firebreather fans out there, this is only based on what I've seen on the Firebreather movie, not the comics.
-I've yet to read the comics, so sorry!
+To all the Firebreather fans out there, this is strictly based on what I've seen in the movie, not the comics.
+I've yet to read the comics, sorry!

-RLC: Konnichiwa, RoxasLuvsCookies here!
 This idea had been bugging me for quite some time, so I just had to post it.
-This topic appeared to me while I was watching the Firebreather movie on Cartoon Network, and this stupid Barbie commercial appeared, "Barbie can be anything you wanna be".
-Urgh!
-Weird story topic, I know.
+This story idea came to me while I was watching the Firebreather movie on Cartoon Network, and this stupid Barbie commercial appeared, "Barbie can be anything you wanna be."
+Kind of a weird story idea, I know.
 But if you think about it, Jenna does kinda seem like a Barbie.
 Am I the only one who thinks this?

-Questions?
-Concerns?
+Have any questions or concerns?
 Feel free to PM me!